audricganser/docker-nextjs-dynamodb/README.md

 ### Next.js API?

 Tradeoff between a POC/MVP and a full fledged scalable app.
 Serverless would be my preference for the service.

-### shell script for seeding

-This could have been done within the Dockerfile while the Dynamo Image was building but it seemed faster just to write a quick node script to do this.

 ### Environment Variables